vaadin/vaadin-gradle-plugin/README.md

 ## Running The IT/Functional Tests

 There is a comprehensive test suite which tests the plugin in various generated projects.
-To run all tests from the suite, simply run
+To run all tests from the suite:

 ```bash
 ./gradlew check